DaRandomCube/DaRandomCube/README.md

 ~~discord username: `darandomcube`~~

-won't be on discord, use telegram instead
+won't be on discord, use telegram or matrix instead

 telegram account: t.me/daRandomCube